DyrellC/iri_js_regression/README.md

 # JavaScript IRI Regression Testing
-A series of regression tests for IRI written in JS
+A series of regression tests for IRI written in JS.
+Utilizes Chai.

 ## Prerequisites
 This repository assumes that you are running node.js already.
 You will also need maven for the IRI.